 This is a two platform station which for originally the terminus of the line from Stanley Junction before the Inverness and Perth Junction Railway extended the line north to Inverness via Forres.

-There was a sizeable trainshed, which is given away by the long wall on the up platform side of the station building.
+There was a large trainshed, which is given away by the long wall on the up platform side of the station building.
 The wall now features a canopy.
 The trainshed survived the extension of the line, there being an 'end-on' junction.
 After its removal in 1878 a timber building, now gone, was erected on the down platform.
-Platforms are linked with a lattice footbridge.
+Platforms are linked with a lattice footbridge added later in 1885.

 On the south / west side of the line, south of the station was a single ended and single track locomotive shed.
 The shed closed in 1863 with the line's extension.
 A wall of this shed survives by the 'B' listed signal box.
 There was a turntable, 17ft 3in in 1901.

 The station had two signal boxes, both opened in 1882.
 The north box was at the north end of the loop, on the west side.
 The south box was at the south end of the loop, on the west side.
 Both boxes were replaced with the present box in 1919, this box being further north than the south box which was off the end of the platform.